Kash-Pandz/MD_SIMULATION/unbiased_md/README.md

 | NPT equilibration | 5 × 1 ns, k = 5/2/1/0.1/0 kcal/mol/Å² | backbone restraints             |
 | Production        | 100 ns × 3 replicas                   | unrestrained                    |

+## Methodology

+- [ ] Disulfide detection.
+Pairs of cysteine SG atoms within 2.5 Å are identified with MDAnalysis and the corresponding residues are renamed CYS → CYX so downstream tools treat them as bonded.
+- [ ] Terminal capping.
+N- and C- termini capped with ACE (acetyl) and NME (N-methylamide) respectively.
+Cap atom positions are placed from standard Engh & Hugh peptide-bond parameters (C–N = 1.329 Å, C=O = 1.231 Å, C–CA = 1.522 Å, CA–C–N = 116.2°,
+C–N–CA = 121.7°) using the Natural Extension Reference Frame (NeRF) algorithm (Parsons et al., 2005).
+Peptide bonds are placed trans (ω = 180°); φ of the first residue is set to −120°, and ψ of the last residue is derived from the existing carbonyl O so the new amide lies in the correct peptide plane.